mmellado/js4noobs/README.md

   });
 ```

 In the example above, we are waiting for the document to be fully loaded.
 After that, we do an alert on the page with the text `Hello world`.
-You may be wondering, why do we want to wait for the document to be ready, if I can simply do an alert any minte.
+You may be wondering, why do we want to wait for the document to be ready, if I can simply do an alert any minute.
 And you would be right with this example.
 However, let's imagine we want to modify the text in our button like we did on the [previous section](#dom-manipulation).
 If the DOM hasn't finished loading, we would not be able to find the element to modify.
 So in this case, it'd be best to wait for it to be ready before trying to modify it

 ```javascript
   $(document).ready(function() {